merrittbrody06/invert-binary-tree-iterative/README.md

 # invert-binary-tree-iterative
 A highly optimised iterative binary tree inversion function written in TypeScript.
+This was inspired by, and a submission for, the "[226.
+Invert Binary Tree](https://leetcode.com/problems/invert-binary-tree/)" problem on [LeetCode](https://leetcode.com/).

 [Recursive Version](https://github.com/merrittbrody06/invert-binary-tree-recursive)